elastic/kibana/src/plugins/data/public/public.api.md

     meta: PhrasesFilterMeta;
 };

+// Warning: (ae-forgotten-export) The symbol "DataSetupDependencies" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "DataStartDependencies" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "DataPublicPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class Plugin implements Plugin_2<DataPublicPluginSetup, DataPublicPluginStart> {
+export class Plugin implements Plugin_2<DataPublicPluginSetup, DataPublicPluginStart, DataSetupDependencies, DataStartDependencies> {
     // Warning: (ae-forgotten-export) The symbol "ConfigSchema" needs to be exported by the entry point index.d.ts constructor(initializerContext: PluginInitializerContext_2<ConfigSchema>);
-    // Warning: (ae-forgotten-export) The symbol "DataSetupDependencies" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
-    setup(core: CoreSetup, { expressions, uiActions }: DataSetupDependencies): DataPublicPluginSetup;
+    setup(core: CoreSetup<DataStartDependencies, DataPublicPluginStart>, { expressions, uiActions }: DataSetupDependencies): DataPublicPluginSetup;
-    // Warning: (ae-forgotten-export) The symbol "DataStartDependencies" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     start(core: CoreStart_2, { uiActions }: DataStartDependencies): DataPublicPluginStart;
     // (undocumented)